mathang/BP_Metabolic_Case_Study_CODEX2/README.md

 ## New features

 * The opening slide now collects each student's first name, last name, and student email address before they can begin the case study.
-* Every answer a student provides is captured (including multi-part and free-text responses) and prepared for export to Google Sheets via an Apps Script webhook.
+* Every answer a student provides is captured (including multi-part and free-text responses) and the aggregated progress is sent to Google Sheets every time the learner advances to the next slide.

 ## Configuring Google Sheets logging